0xMaze/Forecast-fetcher/README.md

 - `GET /last_weather` endpoint gets a list of cities with the last recorded temperature.
 When the `search` query parameter is specified, then the output list of cities is filtered by a partial match of the city name with the value of the parameter.
 - `GET /city_stats` endpoint gets all the data for a given city (passed by the query parameter) for the selected period (the timestamp should be specified in ISO 8601 format, e.g: 2023-02-16T16:35:34.551Z.
 Visit [this](https://www.timestamp-converter.com/) website for easier conversion).

 Weather data is fetched every minute for each city using the Scrapy framework.
+In order to use the Scrapy parses at least one city should be added to the database, otherwise no data will be parsed.